 Sony, with its appreciation for style, had gotten the famous designer Issey Miyake to create its uniform.
 It was a jacket made of rip-stop nylon with sleeves that could unzip to make it a vest.
 So Jobs called Issey Miyake and asked him to design a vest for Apple, Jobs recalled, “I came back with some samples and told everyone it would great if we would all wear these vests.
 Oh man, did I get booed off the stage.
 Everybody hated the idea.”

 In the process, however, he became friends with Miyake and would visit him regularly.
 He also came to like the idea of having a uniform for himself, both because of its daily convenience (the rationale he claimed) and its ability to convey a signature style.
 “So I asked Issey to make me some of his black turtlenecks that I liked, and he made me like a hundred of them.”
 Jobs noticed my surprise when he told this story, so he showed them stacked up in the closet.
 “That’s what I wear,” he said.
 “I have enough to last for the rest of my life.”

 Jobs developed a personal uniform to build his brand.

-Alice Gregory, a writer in Brooklyn also advocates for a personal uniform.
-In this article she states:
+Alice Gregory, a writer in Brooklyn, also advocates for a personal uniform.
+In this article, she states:

 Wearing a uniform is also a way of asserting your status as a protagonist.
 This is the reason why characters in picture books never change their clothes: Children—like adults, if they’d only admit it—crave continuity.
-We recognize Babar in his green suit and crown, Eloise in her suspendered jumper and Madeline in her little yellow raincoat.
+We recognise Babar in his green suit and crown, Eloise in her suspendered jumper and Madeline in her little yellow raincoat.

 And that’s why I think wearing the same clothes every day is powerful.